marcelm/cutadapt/doc/guide.rst

     cutadapt -q 10 -a ADAPTER_FWD -o trimmed.1.fastq reads1.fastq
     cutadapt -q 15 -a ADAPTER_REV -o trimmed.2.fastq reads2.fastq

-If you use any of the filtering options, you must use cutadapt in the following way (with the ``-p`` option) to make sure that read pairs remain sychronized.
+If you use any of the filtering options, you must use Cutadapt in the following way (with the ``-p`` option) to make sure that read pairs remain sychronized.

 First trim the forward read, writing output to temporary files (we also